birc-gsa/gsa-classroom-tools/README.md

 In addition to this, it could contain some minimal setup for building for this environment.
 This isn't strictly necessary, since we likely will have to adapt it for each project anyway.
 But still...

+You can create a repo with a template using `new-build-mixin.sh`.

 ## Creating a concrete project